 1.C.11 The Pore-forming RTX Toxin (RTX-toxin) Family

 The C-terminal domain of the adenylate cyclase toxin (ACT or CyaA) of Bordetella pertussis forms a small cation-selective channel, disrupting the permeability barrier.
 This channel probably delivers the N-terminal adenylate cyclase to the host cell cytoplasm.
 Mutations in residues in an amphipathic α-helix (Glu509 and Glu516) in the pore-forming domain block adenylate cyclase translocation and modulate cation selectivity of the membrane channel (Osickova et al., 1999).
-ACT does not use a protein receptor and inserts into liposomes.
+ACT does not require a protein receptor and inserts into liposomes.
 Phosphatidylethanolamine and cholesterol stimulate ACT insertion.
 ACT also promotes lipid flip-flop suggesting that ACT forms trans-bilayer nonlamellar lipid structures when it inserts into the membrane (Martin et al., 2004).
 CyaA may form two different types of pore-like structures, dependent on the orientation of the membrane potential and the pH (Knapp et al., 2008).

 Members of the RTX superfamily (RTX (1.C.11); CCT (1.C.57), and S-PFT (1.C.75)) contain repeat sequences that are also found in autotransporters (e.g., 1.B.12.10.1 and 1.B.40.1.2) as well as TolA (2.C.1.2.1).
 These domains probably mediate protein-protein interactions.